 We have all been taught that “the higher the risk the higher the return “.
 This was probably true 10 years ago.
 Today the smart money maximizes the return whilst limiting the down side.

 Today, the informed investor has an investment portfolio, ideally made up of a balanced portfolio of listed equities, property, interest bearing instruments such as bonds, and at least 20% in a portfolio of alternative investments.

-“Not only is an investor getting exposure to investments in private companies, but the investor is entitled to a sec 12j tax allowance.
+“Not only is an investor getting exposure to investments in private companies, but the investor is entitled to a Section 12J tax allowance.
 The investor is allowed to deduct the full amount of the investment from his/her taxable income, assuming that the investment is in his/her personal name or his trust.
-This will allows a 40% tax write off in the year in which the investment is made, this greatly reduces the risk in favour of the investor,” says Miller.
+This allows a 45% tax write off in the year in which the investment is made, this greatly reduces the risk in favour of the investor,” says Miller.